gvwilson/fiction/iffy/index.md

 and she was only half awake.

 Third hugged her again before Second pulled her away.
-"There no time," the older clone snapped as one of the hired crew ran past them toward the stern.
+"There's no time," the older clone snapped as one of the hired crew ran past them toward the stern.
 At the time Iffy thought Second was angry at her for something she'd done.
 Years later she realized that Second had been angry at the sea for what was about to happen, and at herself for not being able to stop it.

-"She boilin'!"
+"She's boilin'!"
 Fourth shouted from the crow's nest.
-"Two hundred meter ahead an' ten points off starboard!"
+"Two hundred meters ahead an' ten points off starboard!"

 Third sealed the last flap on the ecosuit.
 This time Second didn't try to stop her when she wrapped her arms around Iffy.